Camp Albemarle Summer Camps

 Rising 2nd – 5th Graders

-- During this camp campers will spend a lot of time sailing, but they will also get to experience all the other things Camp Albemarle has to offer such as: team building, Bible study, swimming, the giant swing, tree climbing, and much more.
+- During this camp, campers will spend a lot of time sailing, but they will also get to experience all the other great activities Camp Albemarle has to offer such as: team building, Bible study, swimming, the giant swing, tree climbing, and much more.

-- If you always wanted to be able sail more at Camp Albemarle this is the camp for you!
+- If you have saltwater in your veins, this is the camp for you!